AdobeDocs/app-builder/src/pages/resources/ci-cd/lesson1.md

 The back-end serverless actions get deployed to Runtime, while the SPA gets deployed to the out-of-the-box CDN for every deployment whether to stage or production.

-For that, we'll push the project on GitHub with `git commit "Initial commit" && git push origin master` which will commit the Firefly App to the `master` branch of the GitHub repository.
+For that, we'll push the project on GitHub with `git commit "Initial commit" && git push origin master` which will commit the App Builder App to the `master` branch of the GitHub repository.

 The GitHub actions defined in `deploy_stage.yml` will run by default.
 Go to `https://github.com/<org>/<project_name>/actions` to see the workflow running: